Shockwave Therapy: Goodbye to Lymphedema and Scars

 New Wave in Breast Health Management Available In Rochester NY + Rockville MD

 Extracorporeal shock wave therapy (ESWT) has undergone continuous development and has become a well-established therapy option both in urology and in orthopaedics/trauma surgery.
 Experimental and clinical studies have proved the effectiveness of extracorporeal shock wave therapy in the treatment of connective tissue diseases such as fibromatosis.
-The pathomechanism of capsular fibrosis after augmentation of the female breast with silicone implants presents a series of analogies with mechanisms that are generally recognised to be associated with fibroproliferative diseases.
+The pathomechanism of capsular fibrosis after augmentation of the female breast with silicone implants presents a series of analogies with mechanisms that are generally recognized to be associated with fibroproliferative diseases.
 The starting point of the disease is the inflammatory reaction caused by the silicone and/or by the sub-clinical bacterial contamination of the implant surface and can create an inflammatory reaction and fibrosis.

 Today, mainly direct immunostimulation and subclinical infection are held responsible for inducing and maintaining inflammatory reactions, which lead to overwhelming extracellular matrix formation.
 Extracorporeal shock waves (ESWs) are capable of inhibiting inflammatory processes and revealing antibacterial capacity.